 Attached another variant of the patch that will separate "old" field values by comma and new ones by line break

 As soon as there is at least one linebreak available in the value, it must be a "new" one - therefor I changed the JS function to always include a linebreak at the end of the value

-  #25 Updated by Jo Hasenau almost 9 years ago
+#25 Updated by Jo Hasenau about 9 years ago

 Attached v2 of the alternative version that fixes an issue with the tabs in the link browser wizard not working when there are already 2 or more links in the textarea.

 This will apply to the other version as well, so I will provide a v2 for that as well as soon as we got a decision which way to go.